Insider Selling: AudioCodes (NASDAQ:AUDC) CFO Sells 1,875 Shares of Stock

 - On Tuesday, April 28th, Niran Baruch sold 1,875 shares of AudioCodes stock.
 The shares were sold at an average price of $8.71, for a total transaction of $16,331.25.

 AudioCodes (NASDAQ:AUDC - Get Free Report) last released its quarterly earnings data on Tuesday, May 5th.
-The communications equipment provider reported $0.14 EPS for the quarter, missing analysts' consensus estimates of $0.16 by ($0.02).
-AudioCodes had a net margin of 2.79% and a return on equity of 6.12%.
-The firm had revenue of $62.14 million during the quarter, compared to the consensus estimate of $61.50 million.
+The communications equipment provider reported $0.14 EPS for the quarter, missing the consensus estimate of $0.16 by ($0.02).
+The business had revenue of $62.14 million for the quarter, compared to analysts' expectations of $61.50 million.
+AudioCodes had a net margin of 2.79% and a return on equity of 6.33%.

-Separately, Wall Street Zen cut AudioCodes from a "strong-buy" rating to a "buy" rating in a report on Saturday, February 7th.
-Two investment analysts have rated the stock with a Hold rating, According to data from MarketBeat, AudioCodes has a consensus rating of "Hold".
+Separately, Wall Street Zen raised shares of AudioCodes from a "buy" rating to a "strong-buy" rating in a report on Saturday.
+Two research analysts have rated the stock with a Hold rating, Based on data from MarketBeat, the company currently has an average rating of "Hold".

 (Get Free Report